uqlibrary/technology-training/R/FAQ.md

 Relevant StackExchange Q&A: https://stackoverflow.com/questions/1195826/drop-factor-levels-in-a-subsetted-data-frame

+### Large datasets (for merge / joins for example)

+It looks like the package `data.table` might provide a more efficient way than base `merge()` or the `plyr` package.
+This Stack Overflow QA has some pointers, and a comparison of how much time it takes to `merge()` two data.frames vs two data.tables: https://stackoverflow.com/questions/11146967/efficient-alternatives-to-merge-for-larger-data-frames-r

+The help page for `data.tables::merge` should give you enough information on how to use it.

+This article might be of interest: https://freakonometrics.hypotheses.org/19645

+Again, the author concludes that data.tables are the way to go.

 ## ggplot2

 ### Are there other functions (other than `aes`) that can be used for the `mapping` argument?